We love smoked brisket! We are from Texas after all. It is just so darn delicious when it is done properly.

 A serving of brisket enchiladas is the perfect cure for a bad day.

-It’s loaded with cheese, meat, and red chili sauce, but you can add greens to this baked dish to make it a healthier, wholesome meal.
+It’s loaded with cheese, meat, and salsa, but you can add greens to this baked dish to make it a healthier, wholesome meal.

 Spinach is a perfect addition, especially with kids that are picky eaters.
 The cheesy meatiness can make any vegetable taste great!

 You will need cheese, tortillas, BBQ sauce and a couple of pounds of brisket to make this dish.

 This is one of the easiest uses of leftover brisket because it doesn’t require that many ingredients—just make sure you have enough sauce on hand!

 Yes, you really can make just about anything with leftover brisket.
 Either go for homemade dough or buy pizza crust from the store.